USB Security Dongle: Write-Protected Software Protection Dongle for Licensing and Secure Software Delivery

-Nexcopy’s USB Security Dongle is a hardware-based authentication device used to verify the presence of a physical USB device before a protected application, process, or system is allowed to run.
+Nexcopy’s USB Security Dongle, branded as Nexcopy Software Dongle (NSD), is a hardware-based authentication device used to verify the presence of a physical USB device before a protected application, process, or system is allowed to run.
 This approach is commonly used to protect intellectual property, prevent unauthorized software execution, and enforce licensing control using possession-based authentication.

-Unlike software-only licensing methods, this solution relies on controller-level characteristics embedded into the USB device itself.
-The authentication process validates whether the connected device is an original authorized unit or an unauthorized clone, providing stronger protection against duplication and bypass techniques.
+Unlike software-only licensing methods, the Nexcopy Software Dongle (NSD) combines software protection dongle functionality with a write-protected USB flash drive.
+The authentication process validates whether the connected device is an original authorized unit or an unauthorized clone, while the controller-level configuration keeps the stored files read-only for secure software delivery and controlled deployment.

 This is a customized implementation per customer.
 Because authentication logic is integrated into your application workflow, access to source code is required to implement this solution correctly.
-Nexcopy provides the hardware platform and technical guidance, while clients retain control over their authentication logic.
+Nexcopy provides the hardware platform and technical guidance, while clients retain control over their authentication logic, feature control, and software licensing model.

 How USB Security Dongle Authentication Works